remnantofcliff/amdgpu-fanc/README.md

 translates to "at 10°C, fan speed should be at 50%".
 There is also an example config included in the repository.

-2. Run `amdgpu-fanc find` to print out paths to valid gpu hwmon directories.
-Copy the path of the gpu you want to control.

-3. Run `sudo amdgpu-fanc run -c path/to/config -p path/to/gpu` with sudo privileges and you are set!
+2. Run `sudo amdgpu-fanc run -c path/to/config` with sudo privileges and you are set!

 ## How does it work?